yenn01/website/src/posts/hello-world-post.md

 ---
 title: Hello World & the World Tomorrow 👋
 description: First init post.
-date: '2023-7-17'
+date: '2023-7-20'
 categories:
   - sveltekit
   - svelte
 published: true
-signed: hJodnOXp/f7RlzyDdyplh8x197liOnTNYQqNvhlNQ0SBA2MCJxml/CuHUn6X4di8zZzYwXoBV88yRswvwenztN9U1ZW2m3enuKxbNIUmEsC/MoVfWTsbf82p1ycDCqgS
+signed: irReD+NbHdbUR1xOoko0hHOdUOO1YuQqkiWwCC4Fhy0ARIvzavoVBtePi/C4FbAIonbqMbyJz+E4yDM8+X27R2K6t2+xIZuh3Ch8wf2TZtB79A2cJDaJ80w344lFyD9d
-digest: 7dbe8983c65b10aeb18526a966ebea5ebfbf0c34f4d7102cd6fa00030c3b4438
+digest: 72d360bed94dc7dddc1cfc8cc6bf08570437f9d7134d9dde07d6fbbea5b1a58e
 ---

 ### First Commit
-First test post here, just wanted to give a quick shoutout to [JoyOfCode](https://joyofcode.xyz/) for their tutorial on setting up this sveltekit and Mdsvex blog system up.
+First test post here, just wanted to give a quick shoutout to [JoyOfCode](https://joyofcode.xyz/) for their tutorial on setting up a sveltekit and Mdsvex blog setup.
+Another shoutout to [Josh Collinsworth](https://joshcollinsworth.com/) for his tutorial on his adaptation of a Sveltekit + Mdsvex setup.

-Click [here](https://joyofcode.xyz/sveltekit-markdown-blog#showing-a-single-post) if you would like to learn about it!
+Click [here](https://joyofcode.xyz/sveltekit-markdown-blog#showing-a-single-post) for JoyOfCode's tutorial and [here](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog) for Josh's tutorial if you would like to learn about it!

 Some down the line considered upgrades for the blog system in loose chronological order:
-- Generating signed checksum hashes for posts.
+- Generating signed checksum hashes for posts. (midst of rolling out)
 - Setting up GraphQL for querying posts.
 - Implementing some form of vectorised posts embeddings for similarity or post recommendations.
 - Have posts uploaded and retrieved from the Arweave network.